MRR Definition for SaaS

-MRR means Monthly Recurring Revenue, which is the contracted, committed, or predicable revenue stream.
+MRR is an acronym for Monthly Recurring Revenue, which is the contracted, committed, or predicable revenue stream.

 For a monthly subscription business, MRR is an arrears measure of the subscription revenue for the previous month.
-Since there are no standards, you are free to define the sales items that are included.
-Base or fixed fees are always included.
-Variable or consumption fees are sometimes included, but usually only when the revenue stream is predictable or consistent.
-If you include variable or consumption fees, you should segment them into on for more distinct line items.
+Since there are no real industry standards that define how you calculate MRR, you are free to define the sales items that are included.

-In addition to creating the simple MRR normalized amount for each month of the subscription, the biggest challenge in measuring MRR is typically around measuring the cancellations.
-Many finance systems, especially tools like QuickBooks and other packaged finance software, do not include a contract object and have no knowledge of revenue streams.
-Most organizations turn to spreadsheets to track contracts and to attempt to measure cancellations.
+Since financial software is normally designed in compliance with generally accepted accounting practices, it is uncommon to find MRR as a field or function in a GL or finance system.
+While that is a significant change for most, the biggest challenge in reporting MRR related metrics is typically in measuring the cancellations.
+Many finance systems, especially tools like QuickBooks and other packaged finance software, do not include a contract object.
+Most organizations turn to spreadsheets to track contracts to measure cancellations.